-When your application is ready for issue or refused issue, an invoice will be generated to inform you what the fees and any levies are and once the fees are paid your Building Consent will be available electronically through the AlphaOne system, by whoever lodged the consent.
+When your application is ready for issue or refused issue, an invoice will be generated to inform you what the fees and any levies are.
+Once the fees are paid your Building Consent will be available electronically through the online system, by whoever lodged the consent.